Housing Development

 We work closely with community partners to support development of and access to affordable housing.
-Learn more about our current projects below.
+Learn more about our completed projects below.

 The Cashin’s Field project was approved by the Nevada City council in June of 2020 and was completed January of 2023.
 The project aims to create a community setting by providing the local workforce with 51 affordable long term apartments.
 The 51,000-square-foot project is located at 170 Ridge Road.
 Learn more about the Cashin's Field project, or access the waitlist for interested occupants.